-Welcome to the Fairmont State University School of Nursing and Allied Health Administration where more than 300 students are currently pursuing degrees and over 1800 graduates are practicing in health care positions and facilities throughout the country.
+Welcome to the Fairmont State University School of Nursing and Allied Health Administration where more than 300 students are currently pursuing degrees and over 1900 graduates are practicing in health care positions and facilities throughout the country.
 The Associates Degree in Nursing Program has a history of successful graduates dating back to 1964.
 Mildred Montag, the founder of the associates degree in nursing education, helped plan the curriculum for this program.
-Graduates have consistently exceeded state passing rates on the national licensure exam for registered nurses and are in great demand by employers.
+Graduates have consistently exceeded state passing rates on the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and are in great demand by employers.
 We offer three ASN programs options.
 The Traditional ASN is best for individuals who can attend regular college courses.
 The LPN-ASN program is a synchronous on-line evening program with clinicals two Fridays a month.
 We are beginning a new program starting this spring which is the ASN Weekend Part-time program for individuals who want to become an RN, but are unable to attend school during the week.

 The nursing programs enhance learning through clinical experiences in the authentic arena (hospitals, clinics, community settings), in our state-of-the-art simulation labs and our skills labs.
 The faculty, physical facilities, equipment, clinical settings and technology offer students an excellent opportunity to develop their professional skills.